Sign in

 • Laser Chillers and How They Work

-A chiller is a cooling system designed to remove heat by circulating a refrigerant through various components where the heat is transferred and dissipated.
-Key components of an industrial chiller include a compressor, condenser, expansion valve, and evaporator.
-These parts work together to circulate the refrigerant, effectively removing heat from processes, operations, or spaces.
+A chiller is a cooling system specifically designed to extract heat from a designated area by circulating a refrigerant through various components, where heat is transferred and expelled.
+The primary elements of an industrial chiller comprise a compressor, condenser, expansion valve, and evaporator, all working synergistically to cycle the refrigerant and achieve effective heat removal.

 Uses for Industrial Chillers